WastelandHeroes/wastelandheroes.github.io/_posts/2013-06-02-Outcome-1:-You-All-End-Up-At-An-Inn.md

 layout: post
 categories:
 - outcome
+title: "Outcome 1: You all end up at an inn"
 ---

 Boole, Djeke and Arya walked to Korokno, walking the piece through the night.
 Killing a mud covered zombie near the city.